neubot/neubot/doc/FAQ.rst

 3.7.
 Do I have to periodically rotate log files?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-No: Under Windows there are no log files, while under UNIX the logging
+No.  Logs are always saved in the database, but Neubot will periodically
+prune old logs.
+Under UNIX logs are also saved using ``syslog(3)``, which
-subsystem should automatically rotate them.
+should automatically rotate them.

 3.8.
 Do I have to periodically rotate the database?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~